 Coalition for College

-The University of Lynchburg has joined the Coalition for College, a diverse group of more than 150 public and private colleges and universities across the U.S. working to improve college access for first-generation and lower-income students.
-Lynchburg is one of 18 new members for the 2020-21 academic year.
+The University of Lynchburg joined the Coalition for College during the 2020-21 academic year.
+The Coalition for College is a diverse group of more than 150 public and private colleges and universities across the U.S. working to improve college access for first-generation and lower-income students.
 Coalition member schools are united in their mission to support students and provide responsible financial aid.
 The goal is to boost students’ success in college and beyond.

 National First-Generation College Student Day